 - drive a private vehicle

 - reside in a fully self-contained campervan

-- go for a walk, run or bike-ride in a area away from crowds.
+- go for a walk, run or bike-ride in an area away from crowds.

 People in your community are doing what they can to keep you safe.

-If you've read through these self-isolation guidelines and believe the behaviour you've observed isn't appropriate and are certain the individual/s concerned should be self-isolating, you can email NHCCselfisolation@health.govt.nz.
+If you've read through these self-isolation guidelines and believe the behaviour you've observed isn't appropriate and are certain the individual/s concerned should be self-isolating, report a COVID-19 breach.

 You must be certain the person is in self-isolation because they are a confirmed or probable case of COVID-19.
-If you are wanting to report a breach of Alert Level 4 restrictions, please contact Police by calling 105.
+Report a breach at: COVID-19 breach.